sirapu/git-it/readme.txt

-hello git-it tutorial. hope I'm doing well. ein klarer sieg
+This is the nodeioschool git-it tutorial.

+Nothing special to find here.